 - Risk – Such major surgery may not be suitable for you.

 - Spread – The tumour may have already spread elsewhere within your body

 - Size – The tumour is too large to be removed

-This does not mean that your quality of life cannot be improved and that your symptoms cannot be managed.
+This does not mean that your quality of life cannot be improved and that your symptoms cannot be helped.

 The multi-disciplinary team meeting (MDT)